-This revised curriculum replaces a previous version of itself which has already proven to be successful in garnering new enrollments and sustaining itself; MUIH has garnered a total of 449 new students in this program from academic year 2011-2012 to academic year 2018-2019.
+This new program replaces a previous version of itself, the MS Therapeutic Herbalism, which has already proven to be successful in garnering new enrollments and sustaining itself; MUIH has garnered a total of 200 new students in this program from academic year 2011-2012 to academic year 2018-2019.
 Limited new resources are needed to fund and support the new program through its launch and through the first five years of its implementation.

-Ten of the twelve courses in the program already exist.
-Two existing courses will require a revision, and two new courses will require full development.
+Eleven of the twelve courses in the program already exist, four of these require small to moderate revisions.
+Only one of the twelve courses in the program is a new course that requires full development.
 MUIH will use various strategies which have proven successful in the development and launch of previous new programs at MUIH.
 During the start-up phase of the program the University will reallocate funds from general operation to support this new program.
 The program will be administered by existing academic, advising, support services, and administrative staff.
 Courses in the program will be taught by existing fulltime/salaried and adjunct faculty and supplemented by the hiring of occasional new adjunct faculty when needed.
+Additional financial efficiencies will be gained through the use of five courses in both of the new companion herbal medicine programs: MS Clinical Herbal Medicine (this proposal) and MS Herbal Product Design and Manufacture (concurrent proposal).

-In addition, the University will continue to teach-out students in the existing MA Health and Wellness Coaching curriculum, which is being replaced by the proposed revised curriculum.
-Responsible budget management of running the revised curriculum and teaching-out the old curriculum will be achieved in multiple ways: 1) eight courses will include enrollments by students in the revised and old curricula, 2) two courses used by students in the new curriculum are offered on a routine basis for students in multiple programs, and 3) one core course and courses specific to the three areas of concentration in the old curriculum are offered on a routine basis for students in multiple programs and declining enrollments from coaching students has been planned for in subsequent years.
-The balancing of funds to support teach out of the pre-existing curriculum and reallocation of funds to support the new program will not have an adverse impact on existing programs since the University operates with a net surplus sufficient to reallocate the necessary funds to the new program.
+In addition, the University will continue to teach-out students in the existing MS Therapeutic Herbalism program, which is being replaced by the proposed new programs.
+In preparation for this transition and to ensure responsible budget management MUIH stopped admitting students to the MS Therapeutic Herbalism program in fall 2018.
+The University did not admit a spring 2019 cohort to minimize the financial impact of balancing a teach out of the pre-existing program with the start of a new replacement program.
+The balancing of funds to support teach out of the pre-existing program and reallocation of funds to support the new program will not have an adverse impact on existing programs since the University operates with a net surplus sufficient to reallocate the necessary funds to the new program.